 - On some networks' airings of Looney Tunes, character's cigars and cigarettes are removed.
 A notable example is Rocky (of Rocky and Mugsy), who always has a cigarette in his mouth.
 Other networks kept these scenes intact.

-- Similarly, on the DVD release for Melody Time, they removed all scenes of Pecos Bill smoking a cigarette.
+- On the original DVD releases of Saludos Amigos and Melody Time, Disney removed scenes of Goofy and Pecos Bill smoking cigarettes.

 - In Thailand, depictions of smoking are censored on TV, such as on The Simpsons .
 Yet apparently, bubble pipes are inappropriate, but opium pipes are OK.